 - 2014 – 9,200,000

 - 2015 – 11,900,000

-Interesting point is how vinyl started to take off as downloads arrived.
-It became the elitist buying for people mostly listening digital music regarded as cheap and free.
+The interesting point is how vinyl started to take off as downloads arrived.
+It became the elitist buying for people who though digital music was too cheap to be paid for.
 The vinyl boom was mostly due to rock fans, representing more than 70% of sales.
-In 2015, an unbelievable 18% of physical rock purchases were vinyl records.
-But the new interesting point is that vinyl sales of Pop records exploded 163% this year and represent now 5,7% of all physical sales of Pop music, against barely 2,8% last year.
+As per the RIAA, in 2015, an unbelievable 18% of physical rock purchases were vinyl records.
+But the new interesting point is that vinyl sales of Pop records exploded 163% this year.
+They now represent 5,7% of all physical sales of Pop music, against barely 2,8% last year.
 It reveals how this elitist buying of vinyl is extending to all music fans.

 The only question remaining is which format will survive – the vinyl, that may keep booming every year, or the CD, that once lower will start itself to get back some reward.
 One may think favored format will be the CD because it relates to more current buyers and because its quality is higher.

 The main reason of buying these physical records is not the music itself.
 In fact, while vinyl sales explode, sales of turntables struggled during various years before finally taking off in 2014.
 The reason is known: over half of vinyl consumers never listen to them.
 Their primary functionality is for decoration purpose.
 They are an easy show off of some cultural knowledge.
 The general public believes owners of vinyl are cool intellectuals.
 Owners of CDs are late and ripped off.
 Hype trends tend to not last and these caricatured images may evolve.
 Nevertheless, considering the phenomenon has been going on for a decade now I’ll still place my bet on vinyl as the physical record survivor.
 One thing is sure, large international releases will still get CD and Vinyl releases for many more years.